-5.3 Tree Localization
+5.3 Tree localization

 We present our tree localization performance using two metrics.
 First, we present a qualitative demonstration using figures to show the placement of trees in different urban configurations.
-Second, we quantitatively show through an ablation analysis that tree counts and placement accuracy show the best performance with all our rules activated by comparing the system to disabling each rule-set defined in Eqn.
+Second, we quantitatively show through an ablation analysis that tree counts and placement accuracy show the best performance with all our rules activated by comparing the system to disabling each rule-set defined in Eq.
 1. We also show that the pre-tuned model only marginally loses accuracy compared to the fine-tuned engine, thus exhibiting our approach to be robust.
-Tree location ground truth was derived by hand-labeling over 70,000 trees on 0.3 mpp IN-RIA dataset [33] and Google Earth [21] for evaluation.
+Tree location ground truth was derived by hand-labeling over 70,000 trees on 0.3 mpp INRIA dataset [32] and Google Earth [20] for evaluation.
 Further, we selected areas such that we keep the count of the trees as uniform as possible across all four configurations (residential, roadside, industrial, and park) to illustrate the most representative results.
-Fig. 8 shows inferred tree locations, spatio-temporal segmentation, alongside ground truth (as a subjective illustration).
+Figure 8 shows inferred tree locations, spatio-temporal segmentation, alongside ground truth (as a subjective illustration).
 It also shows the difference in image resolution through the map backdrop.
 We find it important to note as a demonstration of the impact of using temporal data to compensate for lower spatial resolution.

-Tab.
-3 and Fig. 11 report the tree counts and placement accuracy of our approach demonstrating the impact of each rule-set of our system.
+Table 3 and Fig. 11 report the tree counts and placement accuracy of our approach demonstrating the impact of each rule-set of our system.
 It also shows that we achieve high accuracy in tree count and placement across all test cities.
-Tab.
-5 reports the raw counts of the ablation analysis.
+Figure 11 reports the results of the ablation analysis.
 We illustrate the effect on tree localization as rules are progressively omitted.
-Fig. 11 reinforces the fact that in different cities, certain rule-sets dominate more than others.
+Figure 11 reinforces the fact that in different cities, certain rule-sets dominate more than others.
 For instance, it can be seen that in Lagos, the park configuration dominates (i.e., the omission of park rules has the biggest adverse impact).
 In contrast, for Chicago, roadside configurations make the largest impact.

-5.4 Knowledge Transfer and Robustness
+5.4 Knowledge transfer and robustness

-We experimented with training on data of one city and subsequently simulating tree coverage of every other city (including the training city itself, although only 10%-20% of that city was labeled) - see Tab.
-6. We also evaluated and reported the performances on the test cities with cross-validation for the pre-tuned variant by leaving the tested city out of the training samples.
-The tables show that our approach is capable of being city-agnostic with competitive accuracy.
+We experimented with training on data of one city and subsequently simulating tree coverage of every other city (including the training city itself, although only 10%-20% of that city was labeled)-see Table 6.
+We also evaluated and reported the performances on the test cities with cross-validation for the pre-tuned variant by leaving the tested city out of the training samples.
+The table shows that our approach is capable of being city agnostic with competitive accuracy.

-5.5 Tree Coverage and Localization Evaluation
+5.5 Tree coverage and localization evaluation

 We evaluate the accuracy by using governmental reports that encompass the same cities in terms of tree counts and cover.
-For segmentation/tree cover, we compare our findings to iTree (NLCD data) [53], NDVI based literature that reported on same areas (as available), and governmental published data (as available) [38, 41,53] in Tab.
-7.
+For segmentation/tree cover, we compare our findings to iTree (NLCD data) [53], NDVI-based literature that reported on same areas (as available), and governmental published data (as available) [37,40,53] in Table 7.